 In this session we discuss the importance of benchmarks in managing performance and resource allocations.
 Participants learn the Laws of High Performance and why they are importance to future success.
 Examples of peer benchmarking data from around the country is shared.

 Regardless of the environment, there is one constant: financial institutions are expected to be efficient, automated, fast, and nimble.
 Explore industry best practices in benchmarking and performance improvement, with particular focus concentration for best results, when to use peer vs. internal benchmarks, differentiating between cost reduction and growth-enabling changes, and how to tie initiatives back to key strategic goals.

 Merger & Acquisition Value Done Right

 Successful mergers and acquisitions involve making and keeping promises to key stakeholders.
 Explore where value can be added in the merger and acquisition life cycle to keep promises made.
-Learn best practices in assessing and valuing candidates, benchmarking and staffing, leading with roadmaps and planning conversions, optimizing contracts, and integrating businesses.
+Learn best practices in assessing and valuing candidates, defining the Target Operating Model for Legal Day 1 and post-integration (including benchmarking and staffing), leading with technology roadmaps and planning for tech conversions, optimizing contracts, and scaling businesses.
 Walk away with a merger framework of key activities to achieve merger value.

 Mergers: Making the Technology Work

-From core processing to mobile and payments offerings, integrating two disparate systems into one robust operating environment requires a frank assessment of where the business is today and the direction a combined entity might pursue.
-Explore what to consider and how to make the best judgement calls.
+From core processing to mobile and payments offerings, integrating two disparate sets of systems into one robust operating environment requires a frank assessment of where the business is today and the direction a combined entity might pursue.
+Explore what to consider and how to make the best decisions that incorporates costs & efficiency, customer / staff experience, and execution & operational risks.
 Walk away with industry best practices on executing a merger.